 To use the vodka cleaner, spray any area that needs to be cleaned and then wipe it off.
 For tougher cleaning jobs, like dirty grout, use a toothbrush or scrub brush with the vodka cleaner and rinse well.

 About Choosing Essential Oils

-Depending on your mood, try these scents, which are combinations of the top five essential oils to use in your green cleaning.
+Depending on your mood, you may try different combinations of essential oils to use in your green cleaning.
+Here are some ideas:

 - Lavender with tea tree: Relax and clean away with this disinfecting combo